 Most of today’s non-Asian cultures can be traced continuously back to ancient Mediterranean progenitors.
-The two root influences were Greece and Israel, both of which ascended in the -1st millennium.
+The two root influences were Greece and Israel, both of which ascended in the 1st millennium BCE.
 These two heritages crossed paths in the Roman Empire.

 C. Ancient Rome

-Classic Greek civilization emerged from a dark age in the -9th century.
+Classic Greek civilization emerged from a dark age in the 9th century BCE.
 This nation of loosely affiliated city-states was one of the dominant forces of the Mediterranean Sea.
 Over the next few centuries, Greeks established colonies in present-day Italy and Turkey, including Byzantium.
 An important contemporary was Phoenicia, from whom Greece adopted the alphabet and improved it with vowels.
 The Greek alphabet allowed greater precision of expression than any earlier written language, allowing Greece to become a highly literate culture.

 The city-state of Athens is well known for its democracy, or direct rule by the people.
 Democracy evolved out of aristocracy in a series of reforms to expand the rights of the lower classes.
-In the -6th and -5th centuries, Athenians debated the virtues of democracy, and sometimes actually reverted to tyranny, before committing to their most democratic constitution in the -4th century.
+For two centuries, Athenians debated the virtues of democracy, and sometimes actually reverted to tyranny, before committing to their most democratic constitution in the 4th century BCE.
 All male citizens were invited to debate and vote about serious matters of domestic and foreign policy.
 2

 Democracy was a boon for stability and the economy.
-The -5th and -4th centuries were Greece’s golden age, and the accomplishments were almost unbelievable.
+The Athenian democracy of the 4th – 5th centuries BCE was Greece’s golden age, and the accomplishments were almost unbelievable.
 A well-organized Athens prevented an invasion from the much larger Persian Empire.
 Athens became an unofficial capital over more than 100 city-states, some of which also became democratic.
 Herodotus and Hippocrates established history and medicine, respectively, as earthly fields of study without divine intervention.
 The arts flourished in the age of classic life-like statues and Greek choruses.

 Philip’s son, Alexander the Great, consummated his father’s vision of quelling the belligerent Persian Empire to the east.
 In one manic decade, Alexander destroyed Persia and invaded Asia as far east as the fringes of India.
 After Alexander’s short life, his Hellenistic empire immediately split into four kingdoms.
-As a political body, it continued to fragment, and was ultimately absorbed into other empires by the -2nd century.
+As a political body, it continued to fragment, and was ultimately absorbed into other empires by the 2nd century BCE.

 Although classic Greece was gone, its language, philosophy, and way of life were now carried far and wide.
 Greek influences survived in parts of Arabia and Central Asia longer than they did in Europe.
 The most important new city of the empire was Alexandria, Egypt.
 Alexandria was the site of the greatest museum / library of its era and was home to well-known “Greek” scholars such as Archimedes and Euclid.
 The Hellenistic Empire also encompassed Canaan, the eastern Mediterranean shore, where Jewish history was in the making.
 Greek became the language of Canaan’s educated, including the authors of the Christian New Testament.